realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics-limits-serialization-and-intelligence-as-reemergence.md

 + Serialized commitment
 = Directional reconfiguration

-Recognizing this structure revealed something intuitive:

 This configuration corresponds to what we commonly call **intelligence**.

-The term was not assumed.
+The term is not assumed first.
-It was re-derived from structural features.
+It is derived from structure.

 Intelligence, in the intuitive human sense, re-emerges as: